artemist/blog/_drafts/journald-1.md

 - **SYSLOG_IDENTIFIER** is the program identifier and is what you would get as the program source if you were using syslogd (as you would before systemd)

 ## A Note on Namespaces
 Linux has the concept of a "namespace" mostly seen with containers which allows different processes to see the system differently.
-A few types make things interesting when logging to a journald outside the namespace (e.g. if you pass through the host journald socket to a container)
+A few types make things interesting when logging to a journald outside the namespace (e.g. if you pass through the host journald socket to a container).
+Running journald in a container then logging from outside is possible but that will cause some problems when journald doesn't have access to process data and I won't talk about it.

 - **PID** namespaces allow different processes to see a different list of processes.
 For example, I'm currently running a container to run games on my laptop.
 If I list processes in the container I only see 34 while there are 472 running on my system overall.
 Additionally, within a PID namespace PIDs will be remapped.
 My games container is running systemd at PID 1 but that same process appears to the rest of my system as PID 2454372.
 The Linux kernel remaps PIDs to make sense in the receiver's PID namespace when sending the sender's credentials, so journald will record the PID as seen from the host if you pass it through to a container.
 - **User** namespaces remap user and group IDs.
-This can be useful so that Linux doesn't assume everything running as root in your container has full root permissions on the the host with respect to e.g. loading kernel modules.
+This can be useful so that Linux doesn't assume everything running as root in your container has full root permissions on the host with respect to e.g. loading kernel modules.
 When you make a user namespace you specify a UID map for reading and setting UIDs.
 For example, I use UID 1000000 instead of UID 0 in my games container.
 Journald will see the PID and GID as seen from the host namespace
-- **Mount**
+- **Mount** namespaces can cause some problems when you're looking through the log.
+If the executable was a symlink then it is canonicalized in the mount namespace before it becomes `_EXE`.
+This means you can end up with an executable path that doesn't exist in your current namespace.
+If a program changes namespaces, like `unshare` will, then `_EXE` will be from the namespace where it starts.
 - **UTS** namespaces allow programs to see a different hostname.
 Journald deals with these by not caring.
 Journald sets the `_HOSTNAME` field by asking for the hostname from the OS once then caching it.
 Messages from containers will show up in the log as using the hostname where journald receives it.
-- **Time**
+- **Time** namespaces allow programs to have a different time offset for both realtime and monotonic timers.
+Journald ignores these and just reads the time from its own namespace, which will probably be the main system time.

 ## Transports
 There's still one field  I haven't described: **_TRANSPORT**.
 This requires a little more context.
-Journald can get messages from one of 6 separate sources: **journal** (using the native journald protocol), **stdout** (a process's standard output or error redirected to systemd), **syslog** (the legacy linux logging system), **kernel** (kernel messages you can get through the `dmesg` command), **audit** (logs the kernel generates about programs' activities), and **driver** (error messages from within journald).
+Journald can get messages from one of 6 separate sources: **journal** (using the native journald protocol), **stdout** (a process's standard output or error redirected to systemd), **syslog** (the legacy Linux logging system), **kernel** (kernel messages you can get through the `dmesg` command), **audit** (logs the kernel generates about programs' activities), and **driver** (error messages from within journald).
 Each has their own peculiarities from both the journald side and the client side but I'll mostly be talking about journald, stdout, and syslog.

 ### Native (journal)